What Is the Effect of GDP on Financial Markets?

 In the USD/CHF chart below, the highlighted candle represents the time of the above announcement.
 The value of USD subsequently depreciated over the next few hours.

-Forex Trading With Admirals
+Forex Trading With Admiral Markets

-If you are feeling ready to use your knowledge of the effect of GDP on financial markets trading on the live Forex market, then the Admirals live account is the perfect place for you to do that!
+If you are feeling ready to use your knowledge of the effect of GDP on financial markets trading on the live Forex market, then the Admiral Markets live account is the perfect place for you to do that!
 Trade Forex & CFDs on 80+ currencies, choosing from a range of Forex majors, Forex minors, and exotic currency pairs, with access to the latest technical analysis and trading information.
 Trade the right way, open your live account now by clicking the banner below!

 GDP and Equities